-The RNA-based SARS-CoV-2 vaccine candidate BNT162b1, which was administered as $10-\mu g$, $30-\mu g$ or $100-\mu g$ doses in healthy adults (18-55 years of age), exhibited a tolerability and safety profile consistent with those previously observed for mRNA-based vaccines5.
-A clear dose-level response in elicited neutralizing titres was observed after doses 1 and 2 in participants with a particularly steep dose response between the $10 \mu g$ and $30 \mu g$ dose levels.
+The RNA-based SARS-CoV-2 vaccine candidate BNT162b1 administered at 10 μ g, 30 μ g, and 100 μ g to healthy adults 18 to 55 years of age exhibited a tolerability and safety profile consistent with those previously observed for mRNA-based vaccines5.
+A clear dose-level response in elicited neutralizing titers was observed after Doses 1 and 2 in adults 18 to 55 years of age with a particularly steep dose response between the 10 μ g and 30 μ g dose levels.

-On the basis of the tolerability profile of the first dose at 100 μ g and the second dose at 30 μ g, participants randomized to the 100- μ g group did not receive a second vaccination.
+Based on the tolerability profile of the first dose at 100 μ g and the second dose at 30 μ g, participants randomized to the 100- μ g group did not receive a second vaccination.
 Reactogenicity was generally greater after the second dose in the other two dosing levels; however, symptoms were transient and resolved within a few days.
-Transient decreases in lymphocyte counts (grades 1-3) were observed within a few days after vaccination, and returned to baseline within 6-8 days in all participants.
+Transient decreases in lymphocytes (Grades 1-3) were observed within a few days after vaccination, with lymphocyte counts returning to baseline within 6 to 8 days in all participants.
 These laboratory abnormalities were not associated with clinical findings.
-RNA vaccines are known to induce type-I interferon, which has been associated with transient migration of lymphocytes into tissues^{19-22}.
+RNA vaccines are known to induce type I interferon, which has been associated with transient migration of lymphocytes into tissues19-22.

 Robust immunogenicity was observed after vaccination with BNT162b1.
-RBD-binding IgG concentrations were detected at 21 days after the first dose, and these were substantially increased 7 days after the second dose given at day 21.
-After the first dose, the RBD-binding IgG GMCs ($10-\mu$ g dose) were similar to those observed in a panel of 38 convalescent human serum samples, obtained at least 14 days after a PCR-confirmed diagnosis of SARS-CoV-2 infection and/or COVID-19.
-After the first dose, GMCs were similar in the 30- μ g and 100- μ g groups and higher than those in the panel of human convalescent sera.
-After the second dose, with 10 μ g or 30 μ g BNT162b1, the RBD-binding IgG GMCs were around 8.0-50-fold that of the GMC of the convalescent serum panel.
+RBD-binding IgG concentrations were detected at 21 days after the first dose and substantially increased 7 days after the second dose given at Day 21.
+After the first dose, the RBD-binding IgG GMCs (10 μg dose recipients) were similar to those observed in a panel of 38 convalescent human serum samples, obtained at least 14 days after a PCR-confirmed diagnosis of SARS-CoV-2 infection/COVID-19.
+Post-Dose 1 GMCs were similar in the 30 μ g and 100 μ g groups and higher than those in the convalescent serum panel.
+After Dose 2 with 10 μ g or 30 μ g BNT162b1, the RBD-binding IgG GMCs were -8.0-fold to -50-fold that of the convalescent serum panel GMC.

-The higher RBD-binding IgG GMC elicited by the vaccine relative to the GMC of the human convalescent serum panel may be attributed, in part, to antibodies that bind to epitopes that are exposed on the RNA-expressed RBD immunogen and the recombinant RBD target antigen of the binding assay but are buried and inaccessible to antibodies on the RBDs that are incorporated into the spikes of SARS-CoV-2 virions.
-Neutralization provides a measure of the vaccine-elicited antibody response that is more relevant to potential protection.
-Neutralization titres were measurable after a single vaccination at day 21 for all dose levels.
-At day 28 (7 days after the second dose), substantial SARS-CoV-2 neutralization titres were observed.
-The virus-neutralizing GMTs after the second dose of 10 μg and 30 μg were, respectively, 1.8-fold and 2.8-fold the GMT of the convalescent serum panel.
-By day 35 (14 days after the second dose)-despite a decrease in RBD-binding IgG titres since day 28-neutralizing GMTs continued to increase, to 1.9-fold and 4.6-fold the GMT of the convalescent panel for the 10 μg and 30 μg doses, respectively, which is consistent with affinity maturation.
+The higher RBD-binding IgG GMC elicited by the vaccine relative to the GMC of the human convalescent serum panel may be attributed, in part, to antibodies that bind epitopes that are exposed on the RNA-expressed RBD immunogen and the recombinant RBD target antigen of the binding assay but are buried and inaccessible to antibody on the RBDs that are incorporated into the spikes of SARS-CoV-2 virions.
+Therefore, neutralization provides a measure of vaccine-elicited antibody response that is more relevant to potential protection.
+Neutralization titers were measurable after a single vaccination at Day 21 for all dose levels.
+At Day 28 (7 days after Dose 2), substantial SARS-CoV-2 neutralization titers were observed.
+The virus-neutralizing GMTs after the 10 μg and 30 μg Dose 2 were, respectively, 1.8-fold and 2.8-fold the GMT of the convalescent serum panel.
+By Day 35 (14 days after Dose 2), despite the decrease in RBD-binding IgG titers since Day 28, neutralizing GMTs continued to rise, to 1.9-fold and 4.6-fold the GMT of the convalescent panel for the 10 μg and 30 μg doses, respectively, consistent with affinity maturation.